NoriSte/ui-testing-best-practices/sections/draft.md

 - [ ] link every section to each other
 - [ ] consider adding some links to a-z testing

-- take a look at https://slides.com/noriste/milano-frontend-ui-testing-best-practices to check if some contents are missing
+- take a look at https://slides.com/noriste/milano-frontend-ui-testing-best-practices (and the React Testing course too) to check if some contents are missing

 For contributors, write: